Dehypnotic/comfyui-numbered-text/README.md

 A new text is created for every Return (CR).

-Pick a text via 1-based index and output only that line’s content (without the “n. ” prefix).
+Pick a text via the index and output only that text’s content (without the optional “n. ” prefix).
 Alternatively select several texts with separator.

 Output for all numbered texts, limited by max value.